EXPLAINER: Why are UK and the EU still fighting over Brexit? - NewsBreak

 WHAT DOES THE EU SAY?

 The EU agrees that the Northern Ireland arrangements are not working well.
-It plans to offer proposals on Wednesday to resolve the trade problems by waiving many of the checks on goods.
+On Wednesday, it offered proposals to ease the burden by cutting checks on food, plant and animal products by 80% and paperwork for transport companies in half.

 On the eve of that move, the U.K. raised the stakes again, demanding the EU also remove the European Court of Justice as the ultimate arbiter of the Brexit agreement and instead agree to international arbitration.